 Fertilizer and ethanol are topics that are being searched for in Google.
 We’re finding that the competition on these terms and their content are increasing so that soon the only sites ranking high enough for most people to find will be those that hire enterprise seos or webmasters who are knowledgeable in the ways of search.

-Just look at the terms that used to attract players to online casinos to see the most competitively searched – for example, the term “fav US slots” is killer but a skilled seo may be able to get the site on page one of the search for this term.
+Just look at the terms that used to attract players to online casinos to see the most competitively searched – for example, the term “select slots for US players” is killer but a skilled seo may be able to get the site on page one of the search for this term.
 Becoming the go-to place to find US slot games is the holy grail.
 Yet for those who make the first page and more importantly the top three search results, the rewards are significant.
 Sites that are affiliates or lead generators need to rank high on page one in their keyword searches in order to make money.
 And then there is even an hierarchy within casino terms.
 For example: online poker terms pay higher amounts to the affiliate than leads for craps or roulette.
 E-commerce site’s page positions are more competitive than ever and high ranks for the fertilizer and ethanol terms are no different.

 I’m sure ethanol seemed like a good idea at the time, especially as a compromise among such uneasy bedfellows as farmers, environmentalists, and large “biotech” corporations such as Monsanto.
 Politicians from corn-rich regions were understandably positive about the proposal, and it made them and others seem ‘greener’ — not to mention that the potential of eliminating or reducing dependence on ‘foreign oil’ sells well, whether you’re a bit nationalistic, xenophobic, or simply critical of the oil industry’s influence as a whole.